DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/calendar.md

-# Ranks Widget
+# Calendar Widget

-The ranks widget outputs a table-based list of your ranks as they are in your Dashboard.
+The calendar widget outputs a month-based calendar view with all the events listed.

 ## Code Snippet